Delboy/Fruit-Hunter/TESTING.md

 - Selecting 'N' after a successfull round will take the user back to the main menu as intended.
 - Losing all lives will display a message informing the user that they have lost and gives them the option to play again or go back to the main menu.
 - When the user loses all lives and is asked if they want to play again or exit to the menu, any character other than 'Y' or 'N' informs the user that the character is not recognised and is asked again for an input.
 - If the user has collected all the fruit and tries to play a game they will be notified that they have already collected all fruit and if they wish to reset the fruits collected list to play again.
-If the user selects 'Y' the list will be reset and another game will begin.
-If the user chooses 'N' or any other character they will be returned to the menu.
+If the user types 'RESET' regardless of case,  the list will be reset and another game will begin.
+If the user hits the ENTER key they will be returned to the menu.
 - Confirmed that no fruits appear twice.
 - Guessing a fruit updates the correct cell in the users worksheet in google sheets.
 - Losing a life updates the correct cell in the users worksheet in google sheets.